Harj05/digital-cv/index.md

 ## 👨🏻‍💻 Things I can do

 As a data analyst, I can translate data into valuable and comprehensible insights.
-My goal is to inform and improve decision-making, revamp and refine operations, and create new streams of revenue (as inspired by [Bernard Marr](https://bernardmarr.com/).

   - Data Analysis
   - Reporting and Data Visualisation